Novemser/iTongJi-App/README.md

 # iTongJi-App
-An application which is aiming at helping the students of Tongji University with their everyday lives.
+An Android application which is aiming at helping the students of Tongji University with their everyday lives.